-- Require major developments to submit a Sustainability Statement to demonstrate how the development will mitigate and adapt to climate change over its lifetime, minimise construction related waste and adhere to the sustainability requirements stipulated by the Local Plan. - Require all new commercial developments, and residential developments of one unit and above to produce an Energy Statement demonstrating how a minimum of 20% less carbon dioxide emissions than Building Regulations Part L requirements (2013) will be achieved. - Require the integration of renewable energy within any new council developments, and (where possible) within public and private sector developments. - Lobby government to ensure Building Regulations do adopt the Future Homes Standard by 2025 to ensure new build homes are future-proofed with low carbon heating and exceptional levels of energy efficiency. - Expect all proposals for development to be designed sensitively to build in resilience to extreme weather events by managing flood risk, enhancing the Green and Blue Infrastructure Network, and optimising passive solar gain, whilst reducing the risk of overheating.
-Furthermore, development must protect and enhance existing social and community facilities, provide new facilities where necessary and provide essential infrastructure, including (but not limited to) transport, education, health, utilities, waste facilities, waste water, leisure, cultural and community facilities. - For major non-residential developments, proposals should aim to achieve BREEAM 'Excellent' as a minimum with the ambition to achieve "Outstanding." - Require new development to provide waste and recycling facilities in accordance with the Council's Solid Waste Storage/Collection Guidance. - Encourage consideration of sustainability in small scale building extensions, renovations and retrofits. - Require the provision of sustainable low- and zero-carbon transport infrastructure in new developments. - Support off-site manufacturing of residential or commercial construction.
+- Require major developments to submit a Sustainability Statement to demonstrate how the development will mitigate and adapt to climate change over its lifetime, minimise construction related waste and adhere to the sustainability requirements stipulated by the Local Plan. - Require all new commercial developments, and residential developments of one unit and above to produce an Energy Statement demonstrating how a minimum of 20% less carbon dioxide emissions than Building Regulations Part L requirements (2013) will be achieved. - Require the integration of renewable energy within any new council developments, and (where possible) within public and private sector developments.

+- Lobby Government to ensure Building Regulations do adopt the Future Homes Standard by 2025 to ensure new build homes are future-proofed with low carbon heating and exceptional levels of energy efficiency. - Expect all proposals for development to be designed sensitively to build in resilience to extreme weather events by managing flood risk, enhancing the Green and Blue Infrastructure Network, and optimising passive solar gain, whilst reducing the risk of overheating. - Furthermore, development must protect and enhance existing social and community facilities, provide new facilities where necessary and provide essential infrastructure, including (but not limited to) transport, education, health, utilities, waste facilities, waste water, leisure, cultural and community facilities. - Upon enactment of the Environment Bill, require all new development in TRDC to result in a 10% net-gain for biodiversity (preferably within the District) and avoid the fragmentation, damage and isolation of existing habitats. - For major non-residential developments, proposals should achieve BREEAM 'Excellent' as a minimum with the ambition to achieve "Outstanding." - Require new development to provide waste and recycling facilities in accordance with the Council's Solid Waste Storage/Collection Guidance. - Encourage consideration of sustainability in small scale building extensions, renovations and retrofits. - Require the provision of sustainable transport infrastructure in new developments. - Support off-site manufacturing of residential or commercial construction.